Maps are often seen as purely functional: open an app, get directions and then close it out. Done.

 - Image 6 of 6

-"I'm really, really excited about it because I can go in and just use the experience that I had in my mapmaking days to not only show a great perspective or scene, but also to kind of map it out."
+"I'm really, really excited about it because I can go in and just use the experience that I had in my mapmaking days to not only show a great perspective or scene, but also to kind of map it out," he added.

-Niehues said, "I can go in and put in all the information that normally you wouldn't see in our landscape -- just add to it and try to clarify the scene and what people can experience there."
+Niehues noted how he could add all the information that normally wouldn't be seen in the landscape to try to clarify the scene and what people can experience there.

 A heart for art

-Today, Niehues’s hand-painted maps and methods coexist with technology that attempt to rival the human element.
+Today, Niehues’s hand-painted maps and methods coexist with technology that attempts to rival the human element.

 "It's pretty challenging to be an artist today," he said.

-"You have this technology that has attracted the attention of everybody in these years, and I would just like to say that really, you need to follow your heart, if you have a passion — you just need to know that you can paint it better than you can compose it on a computer."
+"You have this technology that has attracted the attention of everybody in these years, and I would just like to say that really, you need to follow your heart, if you have a passion," he added.
+"You just need to know that you can paint it better than you can compose it on a computer."

 Niehues has followed his passion for decades and continues to build on his legacy as an artist.

-"It's been just a fantastic career, and I couldn't have asked for anything more."
+"It's been just a fantastic career," Niehues said.
+"And I couldn't have asked for anything more."